Language-Technology-Assessment/main-database/readme.md

     🟩 Peer-reviewed paper(s) are available that cover all parts of the software including base models, fine-tuning, and RLHF components.

 **Model card**
+Is a model card in standardized format available that provides comprehensive insight on model architecture, training, fine-tuning, and evaluation are available?

     🟥 Model card(s) not available.